 However, because doctors typically do not conduct a physical exam of the Skene’s glands via the vagina, the characteristic acute tenderness and possible infection-related mucus are often missed.

 If you have been diagnosed with urethral syndrome or have frequent urethral symptoms, it may be worthwhile to ask your doctor to do a manual exam for skenitis.
+The urethral syndrome could be due to infection and may benefit from direct antimicrobial injections.

 It should be noted that one cause of nonbacterial urethral syndrome may be an allergy-like reaction presenting as inflammation in the urethral region.
 In this situation, people may find relief with a restricted diet (generally eliminating caffeine, alcohol, and spicy foods) and antihistamines.